 - We provide a framework for testing the brittleness of a policy: Given a nominal policy, we pit a disturbing input against it, whose magnitude is controlled by a disturbance parameter, γ .
 If an adversarial agent causes significant performance degradation, then γ indicates the upper bound on the efficiency of such policy. - In an iterative, dynamic two player zero-sum Markov game (iDG), we let each agent execute an opposite reaction to its pair: a concave-convex problem ensues, and we seek to drive the policy toward a saddle point equilibrium.
-This iDG framework generates local control laws - providing an alternating best response update of global control and adversarial policies, leading to a saddle-point equilibrium convergence.
+This iDG framework generates local control laws providing an alternating best response update of global control and adversarial policies, leading to a saddle-point equilibrium convergence.
 This is essentially a meta-algorithm that can be extended to quantify and design the robustness of model-free, model-based RL, as well as DP/iterative LQG family of policies.

-We evaluate our proposal for robot motor tasks control using policy search [15], [20] and the ILQG algorithm [9].
+We evaluate our proposal for control of robot motor tasks using policy search [15], [20] and the ILQG algorithm [9].
 The rest of this paper is thus organized: we provide a formal treatment policy sensitivity quantification and the iDG algorithm within a linearly solvable MDP [21] in Sec.
 II.
 The dynamics and model of the robot we that evaluates our iDG hypothesis is presented in Sec.
 III.
 Results for the two proposals of this work are discussed in Sec.
 IV, and we conclude this work in Sec.
-V. A more extensive discussion of the modeling methods in this paper is detailed in [22].
+V. A snippet of this work appeared earlier in [22] and a more extensive discussion of the modeling methods in this paper is detailed in [23].